-Your doctor may decide not to prescribe you tocilizumab if you're pregnant or breastfeeding, or if you have (or have had):
+Your doctor may decide not to prescribe tocilizumab if:

-- a history of intestinal ulcers or diverticulitis
+- you have a history of diverticulitis (die-vuh-tick-yoo-lie-tus)

-Before you start treatment you'll have a chest x-ray and blood tests.
-Your doctor will check if you’ve ever been exposed to tuberculosis (TB).
-You may need a course of treatment for latent (asymptomatic) TB before starting tocilizumab.
-You'll also be checked for previous hepatitis infection, as tocilizumab may increase the risk of hepatitis being reactivated.
+Your doctor will check whether you’ve previously been exposed to tuberculosis (TB).
+You may need a course of treatment for latent TB before starting tocilizumab.
+However, this may not be done if you’re a child with systemic onset JIA.

 How is it taken?

-If you’re already having infusions and wish to switch to injections you should speak to your rheumatology team.
-You'll probably start your injections when your next infusion is due.
+If you’re already having infusions and want to switch to injections, speak to your rheumatology team.

 - even if it doesn’t seem to be working at first

-- even when your symptoms improve (as this will help keep the disease under control).
+- even when your symptoms start to improve, as this will help keep your condition under control.

 Side-effects and risks

-- a cough, sore throat, blocked or runny nose
+- a cough or sore throat, blocked or runny nose

 - headaches or dizziness